In 2010, a study estimated that between

 The indirect costs of diabetes have the ability to seriously affect livelihood.
-A 2016 study found that those with type 2 diabetes had higher levels of depressive and anxiety symptoms.
+A 2016

 Likewise, while loss of overall work, job opportunities missed, and a reduction in the number of hours a person is able to work can take a toll on mental well-being, it also has monetary consequences.